Adding Tests#

 Or to run with the same configuration as continuous integration:

-invoke test.unit
+invoke test.pytest

 Doctest#